 Be prepared to field personal questions without getting defensive.
 Remember that the board is merely trying to determine what kind of neighbor you’ll make.
-Don’t lie.
-It’s better to admit issues with credit than it is to hope they don’t get discovered.
+While you want to project the best image of yourself, it’s best not to lie.

 Familiarize Yourself With Your Financial Statement

 Going into the interview, you should know your financial statement like the back of your hand and be prepared to answer questions about it.
 You won’t want to deviate from the information there, as it could raise red flags and have the board members questioning what the actual truth is.

 If the co-op board is interviewing you with your husband, wife, or partner, make sure you’re all on the same page, so you don’t interrupt or contradict one another.
 If you have a pet, they might even be invited as a way to vet your animal’s demeanor.
 It might be worth going to a puppy kindergarten class as a refresher before the interview.

 For the most part, the co-op building management company should have answered your questions before you sign a contract.
 Now is their time to ask you questions, not yours.

 Unless asked, don’t talk about the renovation work you intend to do, and, even if asked, downplay your plans.

 Limit the personal information you divulge to what the board asks.
 Don’t volunteer things that are not necessary.
 No one wants to know about your problems or hear 10-year-old stories.